 The app lets firms see at a glance who does what and who doesn’t.
 Lawyers can demonstrate that they’re serious about learning and acquiring skill and earn additional investment -- or not.
 At a glance, firms get objective usage data to inform additional investment.

 There's no management overhead.
 Whenever you must make an investment decision, take a quick look at who's doing what.
 The report can be sorted by any column.
 This view is sorted by the most recent 10-week average.
 Let's say that your Managing Partner sent out a message in week 12 encouraging participation.
 You could sort on that week to see who responded to that.
 Maybe the firm hosted a big client networking event in week 16.
 You could sort by week 15 to see who decided to prepare for it by learning networking tips.
 You can click on any name to see what content they've consumed.

-When you make the Dezurve education library available, 80% or more will likely opt out, but almost all will do so at Stage 1 (Education) which costs only $15 each.
+When you make the Dezurve education library available, 80% or more will likely opt out, but almost all will do so at Stage 1 (Education) which costs only $20 each.
 Another percentage will opt out at Stage 2 (Training) wasting a few hundred dollars.
-By the time the firm invests $5000-10000 per lawyer for Stage 3 (Coaching), they’ll have reliable data to inform that investment.
-The firm eliminates expensive waste by reserving expensive coaching investments for those who have demonstrated that they value it, and deserve it.
+Before the firm invests $5000-10000 per lawyer for Stage 3 (Coaching), they’ll have reliable data to inform that investment, which eliminates expensive waste by reserving expensive coaching investments for those who have demonstrated that they value it, and deserve it.

 Stage Two: Training